Getting technical Google SEO right is the key to any well-ranking website on its continuously evolving search results.

 6. Website Speed Testing

 Website loading speed is the mother element that binds all your technical work together and presents it to the user in an efficient manner.
 A slow website will frustrate users and drive them away.
 GoogleBot will equally feel the same and be inclined to visit your website less frequently.
-After all, a slow loading website represents poor user experience.
+After all, a slow loading website represents a poor user experience.

 Bigger websites usually load longer as they have more things to render on the page.
 Smaller websites, generally are less clogged and can be served fast.